When is Dracula coming to TV? Who’s writing it? And who’s in the cast?

 -

-Mark Gatiss and Steven Moffat’s Dracula collection shall be a “stablemate” of Sherlock adaptation
+Mark Gatiss and Steven Moffat’s Dracula sequence might be a “stablemate” of Sherlock adaptation

 “It was one of those moments – who else could it be than Claes?” added manufacturing firm Hartswood Movies and writers Steven Moffat and Mark Gatiss.